Sharnbirsingh/Adidas-Marketing-Strategy/README.md

-# Adidas Marketing Strategy Case Study
+# Adidas Marketing Strategy

 ## 📌 Project Overview

-This case study provides a comprehensive analysis of **Adidas's digital marketing strategy**, brand positioning, and market approach.
+This provides a comprehensive analysis of **Adidas's digital marketing strategy**, brand positioning, and market approach.
 It examines how Adidas leverages multiple marketing channels to maintain market leadership in the athletic footwear and apparel industry.

 ## 🎯 Objectives